 Phase A studies

-NASA will award a number of contracts for "Phase A" studies as part of GeoXO instrument formulation activities.
+NASA will award several contracts for "Phase A" studies as part of GeoXO instrument formulation activities.
 These definition-phase study and development contracts will help define each instrument's potential performance, risks, costs, and development schedule.

 On April 20, 2022, NASA selected Northrop Grumman Corporation System Sector of Azusa, California, and Lockheed Martin Corporation of Littleton, Colorado, to conduct GeoXO Lightning Mapper (LMX) Phase A Studies.
 Each company will conduct a twenty-month definition-phase study of a geostationary lightning mapper instrument.